Lucas-Erkana/LucasErkana/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 - I would like to thank Microverse for providing the reading materials that aided us to during the project development.
+- I would like to thank [Kashif Saleem](https://github.com/Kashif-Saleem-Ghuman) for helping me with the designing of this portfolio.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>